 This Shrimp Avocado Salad is fresh and light, and only takes 10 minutes to put together!
 It’s reminiscent of a citrusy ceviche, but without any raw fish.
 I regularly take this to potlucks and picnics, and I never come home with any leftovers because everyone devours it.
 The flavors are incredible!

 This Shrimp and Avocado Salad is from my friend Gina’s new cookbook, Skinnytaste Fast and Slow.
 This is her second cookbook following up her New York Times Best Seller from two years ago (you may remember the Buttermilk Oven Fried Chicken I posted from her last book), and this one is all about super fast recipes and slow cooker recipes.
-I have tried a handful of recipes from her book so far (the stuffed cabbage rolls and slow cooker chicken and dumpling soup are favorites too) but this salad was the first one I tried.
+This avocado shrimp salad was the first recipe I tried.
 I saw the photo and had an instant craving.
-Oh, and did I mention that this took me 10 minutes to make?
-It’s so fast!

 Tips for Best Results